MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 When running a lab or a pentesting ensure your Defender for Identity configuration is well configured.
 Make sure that [sensors are installed on all domain controllers](sensor-settings.md) and are in a [healthy state](health-alerts.md).
 Also, check that [Windows Event collection](deploy/configure-windows-event-collection.md) is properly configured.

 Many alerts require a machine learning period before generating alerts.
+You can avoid this by [removing the learning period for your tests](advanced-settings.md#removing-the-learning-period-for-alerts), or waiting the required period for each alert.
 The learning period is listed in the link to the details for each detection.

-Be sure to wait the required period to get the proper results.
+The tests in this article simulate actual security events.
+Make sure to run all these tests on a test environment.

 > [!WARNING]
-> The third-party hacking tools in this lab are presented for research purposes only.
+> The third-party tools in this tutorial are presented for research purposes only.
 Microsoft does not own these tools and Microsoft cannot and does not guarantee or warranty their behavior.
 They are subject to change without notice.
 These tools should be run in a test lab environment only.

 Then from a new machine (fresh install, managed, or unmanaged) try the following scenarios:

+## Prerequisites

+To replicate the alerts in this article, you 'll need access to a workstation in the domain associated with a domain controller that has the Defender for Identity sensor installed.

 ## Network mapping reconnaissance (DNS)